xiix0/scam/README.md

-Tonight you will pay the wages of sin; Don't forget to leave a tip.
+Tomorrow will be cancelled due to lack of interest.